-Trustee recruitment is now underway for two further appointments based on the requirements identified by a rolling skills audit.
+Trustee recruitment is now underway for further appointments based on the requirements identified by a rolling skills audit.

-At the first meetings of the academic year 2020/21 Patrick McAteer was elected Chair of the Board, along with Peter Martin as Vice-chair and Chair of the Finance, Audit, Risk and Estates Committee and Andrew Simmons as Chair of the HR and Standards and Curriculum Committees.
-Following the resignation of Peter Martin, Lynne Wilson-Leary was elected as Vice-Chair and Matthew Taylor appointed as Chair of the Finance, Audit, Risk and Estates Committee.
+At the first meetings of the academic year 2021/22, Patrick McAteer was elected Chair of the Board, along with Lynne Wilson-Leary as Vice- chair and Andrew Simmons as Chair of the HR and Standards and Curriculum Committees.
+Matthew Taylor was appointed as Chair of the Finance, Audit, Risk and Estates Committee.

 The full Board holds four half day meetings each year and one full day strategic meeting.
 In addition to the above full Board meetings, the Trust's Finance, Audit, Risk and Estates Committee holds three half day meetings per year to add to the opportunities for additional financial oversight, the Standards and Curriculum Committee meets three times per year for oversight of educational standards at each school.
 The HR Committee also meets three times per year for oversight of personnel matters.
-For the majority of 2020/21 meetings were held remotely, however Trustees were pleased to be able to meet face to face for their July strategic meeting.